 You really should be in a position to respond positively to the above or be confident that you have sufficient systems and people in place to ensure simple issues such as these are being addressed successfully.

 However, sometimes it just boils down to this - can you answer the following positively?

-The results of this self-audit should highlight what your College / Department is doing well and what areas require more effort or support.
-A copy of this self-audit should be forwarded to Health and Safety Services.
+The results of this self-audit should highlight what your College / Service is doing well and what areas require more effort or support.
+A copy of this self-audit should be forwarded to Health and Safety.